vinkla/laravel-translator/README.md

 ## Install

-Pull this package in through Composer.
+Require this package in your `composer.json` and update composer.

 ```json
 {